microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	set AZURE_STORAGE_ACCESS_KEY=<i>storage_account_key</i>
 	</pre>

-1. In the Command Prompt window, use a **cd** command to **navigate to the Intellipix directory you created in Step 1** and execute the following command (note the space and the period at the end of the command) to start Visual Studio Code in that directory:
+1. In the Command Prompt window, navigate to the Intellipix directory you created in Step 1 and execute the following command (note the space and the period at the end of the command) to start Visual Studio Code in that directory:

 	<pre>
 	code .